bilydr/timeFlies/README.md

 ### Setup
 1. Download all files in this repo
 2. Create two subfolders 'data' and 'downloads'
-3. Run `getdata.R`
+3. Run `setup.R`
-4. Run `precalculation.R`
-5. The app is ready to be run in R or to be deployed to a [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/)
+4. Run `app.R` in local R session, or to deploy to a [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/)

 ## License